Between Me And You

 Naruto still wasn't entirely at ease with Itachi's presence.
 The guy had tried to kidnap him after all, and he'd deceived Jiraiya, incapacitated Kakashi and tortured Sasuke attempting to do so.
 The guy had also murdered his whole clan, save for his little brother.
-Seeing as Naruto was now his little brother, he only hoped he'd be save.
+Seeing as Naruto was now his little brother, he only hoped he'd be safe.
 Or better yet, he could try to avoid the whole thing at once and inform the Sandaime of Itachi's plans.
 Naruto brightened up considerably.

 That was a brilliant plan!
 Why hadn't he thought so earlier!
 Dear lord, he always had known he had a hidden genius inside of him.

 He was so busy floating through the house in a blissful cloud, that he hadn't even noticed Mikoto until he ran into her.
 With a thud, he fell backwards.
-"Ugh," he groaned, and unattractively rubbed his butt.

 Mikoto stood in the doorway, holding a bag and looking at her younger son in wonder.
 "Sasuke… you seem much more lively."
 She smiled at him, happy to see her youngest son getting better.
 When they'd found him, those two weeks ago, in a deserted training ground in that condition… She'd feared for his life.
 Seeing Sasuke move before her now, in such a lively matter, even though it seemed rather out of character compared to two weeks ago, she still couldn't feel more happy.